Experience and Expertise

 This morning, we return to Pasajes de San Juan and cross over to San Pedro on the other side of the port like the pilgrims did a thousand years ago - via boat!
 We then work our way past large caseríos, old stone Basque farm houses, and are soon greeted by the stylish resort town of San Sebastián, a place that has long been popular with the Spanish bourgeois.
 Here the beauty of La Concha beach makes it a wonderful place for an afternoon stroll.

-San Sebastián to OrioSleep: San Sebastián (B, L) / Walk: 15 KMs or 9 miles
+San Sebastián to OrioAccommodations: San Sebastián (B, L) / Walk: 15 km or 9 mi

 With boots on, we leave San Sebastián to ascend Monte Igeldo and stop to enjoy the views of the bay below.
 The rocky coast of the Basque Country has us going up and down hills and through small hamlets.
 The many flocks of sheep remind us that the Basques are not just men of the sea, but also pretty good shepherds!
 With the sea to our right keeping us company, we quickly make our way to the fishing port of Orio.
 Here we regroup and return for another evening in San Sebastián.